-A bigger gap between evapotranspiration and rainfall generally results in lower groundwater depths, but less leaching of soluble salts, increased capillary rise of soil water and slower dissolution of soil amendments.
+Increased evapotranspiration versus rainfall generally results in lower groundwater depths, however, can cause less leaching of soluble salts, increased capillary rise of soil water and slower dissolution of soil amendments.
 A smaller gap between these two could result in shallower groundwater depths, however, under good soil water infiltration and improved drainage, not only excess salts can be moved out of the fields but soil amendments can also produce favorable results.
-In addition, a smaller gap between evapotranspiration and rainfall will result in reduced capillary rise of soil water (wicking up).
-In 2016 on the tiled site, the gap between evapotranspiration and rainfall was small and the infiltration was still good as higher levels of soluble salts were neutralizing the dispersion caused by sodicity.
-This resulted in the highest decrease in soil salt levels since the site has been tiled in 2014.
-In 2017, there was a significant increase in soil salt levels compared to 2016, which could be due to an increase in the capillary rise of soil water due to the greater differences between annual evapotranspiration and rainfall.
-That trend continued in 2018, early part of 2019, 2020 and 2021 due to the drier weather.
+A smaller gap between evapotranspiration and rainfall will result in reduced capillary rise of soil water (wicking up) as capillary water moves from higher to lower moisture levels.
+In 2016, the gap between evapotranspiration and rainfall was smallest of the eight-years and the infiltration was still good as higher levels of soluble salts were neutralizing the dispersion caused by sodicity.
+This resulted in the highest decrease in soil salt levels in 2016, which could be due to an increase in the capillary rise of soil water due to the greater differences between annual evapotranspiration and rainfall.
+That trend continued in 2018-2022 due to the drier weather.

 It is important to note that while the total annual evapotranspiration and rainfall numbers are important, they do not reflect the weather trends for the entire growing-season.
-For example, from May 1 to October 31, 2021, Langdon Research Extension Center NDAWN station recorded 37.77 inches of total potential evapotranspiration and 16.66 inches of actual rainfall versus a normal of 15.66 inches.
-That means Langdon area received 106.38 percent rain versus the normal in 2021.
-However, during the early part of the 2021 growing-season from May 1 to August 8, Langdon NDAWN recorded 25.62 inches of total potential evapotranspiration and only 6.43 inches of actual rainfall versus a normal of 10.49 inches.
-That was a gap of 19.19 inches between total annual evapotranspiration and rainfall and 38.70 percent less rainfall versus normal for that period, which created moderate to severe drought.
-On August 9, Langdon area received 3.68 inches of rain and kept getting significant showers afterwards.
-Overall, Langdon NDAWN recorded 12.16 inches of total annual evapotranspiration and 10.22 inches of rain versus a normal of 5.17 inches from August 9 to October 31.
-So, during the latter part of the growing-season, the gap between total annual evapotranspiration and rainfall was only 1.94 inches with 197.67 percent rain compared to the normal.
-It was important to receive the much-needed moisture during that time, however, most of the growing-season was over.
+For example, from May 1 to October 31, 2021, Langdon Research Extension Center NDAWN station recorded 37.77 inches of total potential evapotranspiration and 16.66 inches of actual rainfall versus a normal of 16.82 inches.
+That means Langdon area received close to its normal rain in 2021.
+During the early part of the 2021 growing-season from May 1 to August 8, Langdon NDAWN recorded 25.62 inches of total potential evapotranspiration and only 6.43 inches of actual rainfall versus a normal of 11.42 inches.
+The gap of 19.19 inches between total annual evapotranspiration and actual rainfall and 43.69 percent less rainfall versus normal for that period created moderate to severe drought.
+On August 9, the Langdon area received 3.68 inches of rain and kept getting significant showers afterwards.
+Overall, Langdon NDAWN recorded 12.16 inches of total annual evapotranspiration and 10.22 inches of rain versus a normal of 5.40 inches from August 9 to October 31.
+So, during the latter part of the growing-season, the gap between total annual evapotranspiration and rainfall was only 1.94 inches with 189.25 percent actual rain compared to normal.
+It was important to receive the much-needed moisture during that time, but most of the growing-season was over by then.